Dynamic Pricing Algorithms on Uber and Lyft

 The other pure example of dynamic pricing would be the airline industry where the prices can change in a matter of seconds.
 Sometimes, it’s not uncommon for the one-way tickets to exceed the cost of the round-trip or for the 2000-mile trip to be less expensive than its 200-mile counterpart.
 There are lots of variables to be analyzed to determine the reasons behind such a price formation, yet it’s clear that the airline industry is no exception in using dynamic pricing for benefitting the most in every single scenario.

-Whether it is an entertainment, a hotel, a retail, a travel, or manufacturing industries, one can be confident that dynamic pricing is always in action due to its practicality and profitability.
+Whether it is an entertainment, a hotel, a retail, a travel, or manufacturing industries, one can be confident that dynamic pricing algorithms are always in action due to its practicality and profitability.